hfxdojo/Lift-Kata/csharp/Lift/ReadMe.txt

     - Try to solve for multiple lifts in simplest way possible
     - Probably: sending call to first lift available instead of ordering by closest?

+## As of 2020-10-26 -- what we did:
+- we added a test scenario with 2 lifts and 3 calls and we called 2 ticks.

+3 v           3
+2 ^           2
+1 v        [B]1
+0     [A]     0

+the first tick() works as expected

+3 v        [B]3
+2 ^           2
+1 v   [A]     1
+0             0

+after the second tick() this is what we expect to see:

+3          ]B[3
+2 ^           2
+1     ]A[     1
+0             0

+But instead this happens:

+3 v           3
+2 ^        [B]2
+1     ]A[     1
+0             0

+It looks like the call assignment is the problem. after the first tick 2 calls are assigned and lifts are moved to the floors but still the 2 calls are still in the call list.
+They are going to be removed only after doors are opened.

 Questions:
 - Who should be responsible for tracking Calls?
 LiftSystem or Lift?